sirapopModel/sirapopModel.github.io/linux_tutorial.md

 ---
 ## Install Linux with Parallel Desktop

-## Ubuntu Linux terminal command practice
+## Ubuntu terminal command practice

 #### pwd command is an abbreviation of ‘print working directory’